Application and admission: Research Master in Economics - procedure for all applicants

 - An academic Bachelor's or Master’s degree program in economics, econometrics, or business studies, or another relevant field that is deemed a quantitative equivalent to the previous education profile.

-- You have completed your previous degree with an excellent GPA (top 10% of your class).
+- You have completed your previous degree with an excellent GPA.

 2. English language requirements